William Powers

 • Phone: +1 (620)-755-8911

-I am a PhD candidate in Electrical Engineering at the University of Kansas, specializing in adaptive signal processing and its embedded implementations.
+I am a Master's Electrical Engineering student at the University of Kansas, specializing in adaptive signal processing and its embedded implementations.
 I currently serve as a student technical assistant at MIT Lincoln Laboratory and as a graduate research assistant at the University of Kansas Radar Sensing Laboratory (RSL).
 Previously, I contributed as an FPGA developer at the Center for Remote Sensing and Integrated Systems (CReSIS).
 My research interests include nonlinear system modeling, robust algorithm design, and the development of AI systems that are broadly applicable and resilient within the signal processing domain.

 Background